sourcegraph/sourcegraph-extension-samples/dockerfile-lint-extension/README.md

 # Dockerfile lint Sourcegraph extension

-A [Sourcegraph extension](http://flask.pocoo.org/) to lint Dockerfiles on [Sourcegraph.com](https://sourcegraph.com) and GitHub using [Hadolint](https://github.com/hadolint/hadolint).
+A [Sourcegraph extension](https://docs.sourcegraph.com/extensions/) to lint Dockerfiles on [Sourcegraph.com](https://sourcegraph.com) and GitHub using [Hadolint](https://github.com/hadolint/hadolint).

-It was developed to learn about the [Sourcegraph extension API](https://docs.sourcegraph.com/extensions/authoring) and the challenges associated with an extension requiring a hosted service.
+It was developed to show more of the [Sourcegraph extension API](https://docs.sourcegraph.com/extensions/authoring) and an extension that required a self-hosted service.

 ## How it works